bemurphy/lawkeeper/README.md

 <% end %>
 ```

-The can method is a check, it will not raise authorization exceptions.
+The `can?` method is a check, it will not raise authorization exceptions.

 ### Specifying policy classes